NiklavsM/Gizmoball/docs/reports/report6.md

 * Ball lies in absorber nicely
 * Adding gizmos to the board
 * Can move gizmos now
+* Fixed adding, rotating and removing gizmo strategy to work properly even if the main flow is not followed (e.g empty tile selected)
+* Disallow adding gizmos in flipper area (2x2 grid)

 ## Plan for next week

 * Sort out triggering functionality
 * Start implementing extra features

 ## Questions